St. Joseph personal injury Lawyers

 Another important area of personal injury law that we represent clients in is car accidents.
 This is also one of the most common personal injury cases that arise.
 The two relevant laws to keep in mind for Missouri car accidents are:

-• the "pure comparative fault" rule that allows financial recovery even when the claimant was partly responsible for causing the car accident.
+- The “pure comparative fault” rule allows financial recovery even when the claimant was partly responsible for causing the car accident.

 Regarding the second rule, Missouri is a “pure comparative fault” state, which means that the amount of damages an injured person can recover in a car accident lawsuit is reduced by the same percentage as their level of fault in causing the crash.
 For example, if an accident is worth $100,000 and the plaintiff is found to be 10% responsible for the crash, the total amount of the damages they may recover is reduced by their percentage of fault.
 So, the total award they may claim is $100,000 minus 10% of that amount, or $90,000.